stanac/LiteApi/README.md

 ---

-There is a lot of documentation to be written about parameters and actions matching, and currently framework does not support array types from query string.
+There is a lot of documentation to be written about parameters and actions matching, and currently middleware does not support array types from query string.
 Plan is to implement array support before initial stable release.
 Also a lot of testing needs to be done before initial release.